MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 This feature comes from Handlebars (which is why these files end with `.hbs`).
 We'll learn about Handlebars in more detail in the next section, but for now let's just make that `title` be "Hello, world", instead of "Express".

+>[action]
+>
 First, open `/routes/index.js`.
 Lines 5-7 should look like this:
+>
 ```Javascript
 router.get('/', function(req, res, next) {
   res.render('index', { title: 'Express' });
 });
 ```
+>

-We're going to learn all about routes in parts 3 and 4, so don't worry if this still seems mysterious–soon, it won't.
+We're going to learn all about routes (or _controllers_) in parts 3 and 4, so don't worry if this still seems mysterious–soon, it won't.
 This just tells our web server that when anybody visits the root path of our website, or the home page, it should render a file called 'index' (`/views/index.hbs`!), and then it assigns the value `'Express'` to the key `title`.
+>
 Let's change that 'title' to 'Hello, world', so that the entire `/routes/index.js` file looks like this:
+>
 ```Javascript
 var express = require('express');
 var router = express.Router();